phetsims/qa/doc/qa-book.md

 Here's a list of platforms we like to do development tests on:

+* Chrome OS
+* iOS + Safari
 * macOS + Safari
 * macOS + Chrome
 * Windows + Microsoft Edge
 * Windows + Firefox
 * Windows + Chrome
-* iOS + Safari
-* Chrome OS

-It is also often a good idea to make sure the sim loads and doesn't break on Internet Explorer.
+It’s a good idea to make sure the sim loads and doesn't break on Internet Explorer.

 #### Note on WebGL